 Salem - Rincon is a very small town located in the state of New Mexico.
 With a population of 2,610 people and just one neighborhood, Salem - Rincon is the 63rd largest community in New Mexico.

-Salem - Rincon is a blue-collar town, with 50.31% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Salem - Rincon is generally considered to be a blue-collar town.
+50.31% of the Salem - Rincon workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Salem - Rincon is a town of farmers, fishers, or foresters, sales and office workers, and service providers.
 There are especially a lot of people living in Salem - Rincon who work in farm management occupations (27.81%), office and administrative support (17.18%), and healthcare suport services (9.30%).

 Also of interest is that Salem - Rincon has more people living here who work in computers and math than 95% of the places in the US.